State Department of Fish & Game (DFG) gives Makepeace to kill rare species, destroy about 350 acres of habitat for fake bogs, strip mines & solar

-MassWildlife refuses to give a clear explanation of whether Makepeace is in compliance with the permits.
-It double-dips on conservation acres using the same acres for different projects.
-Instead of donating the land, Makepeace sells it to MassWildlife.
+DFG is letting Makepeace double-dip on conservation acres using the same acres for different projects.
+Instead of donating the land, Makepeace sells it to the state.
 The public pays for the conservation land — paying Makepeace so it can make a deal to kill rare species and destroy habitat!
+DFG is even considering granting Makepeace another permit to destroy MORE rare habitat for more solar in Wareham.

-In 2021 MassWildlife even extended a Take Permit for Makepeace’s fake bog project at 46 Federal Road that has obliterated the endangered species habitat Makepeace was supposed to protect!
+In 2021 MassWildlife even extended the permits — even for Makepeace’s fake bog project at 46 Federal Road that has obliterated the endangered species habitat Makepeace was supposed to protect!
 Here is the letter:

 There are 220 species of plants and animals in the Pine Barrens ecosystem that are protected under MESA.
 This includes the federally endangered Red Bellied Turtle, also known as the the Northern Cooter.
 By destroying habitat, Makepeace kills unknown numbers of rare plants and animals, wiping out entire habitats.